 This is a flexible technique.
 Depending on what you decide to write on, this technique will help you surface genuine reflections about a specific topic.

 This writing technique helps to develop greater awareness of our thought processes, and to enter a space of introspection.
 Writing is a great exercise to practice raw honesty.
-Community life can be transformed by the courage it takes to connect with ourselves and others more profoundly.
+Community life and group dynamics can be transformed by the courage it takes to connect with ourselves and others more profoundly.

-You can explain this is an exercise of self- introspection and, if you are working a theme in particular, specify the topic you will be exploring with the writing.
+You can explain this is an exercise of self-reflection and, if you are working a theme in particular, specify the topic you will be exploring with the writing.
 You can design the marathon around a word or theme.
-For example: teamwork, home, community, a specific program you want to evaluate, etc.
+For example: community resilience, practicing care in our team, a specific program you want to evaluate, etc.

-e.g. we are doing the exercise to reflect on a specific issue, to encourage self reflection as part of our group process, etc. Make sure to stress that the exercise is not about being a great writer or poet.
+e.g. we are doing the exercise to reflect on a specific issue, to give each person the moment to connect to their own experience with 'x topic' or 'x program' before getting into a group process.
+Make sure to stress that the exercise is not about being a great writer or poet.
 Instead, the goal is to use writing to let go, to end up in places that you weren’t expecting - to get to know yourself.

 We have experimented with this sequence: